+- event.
+This shall be done as soon as possible without disrupting the competition. - 12.2.2 Any competition under protest and / or intent to lodge an official protest shall be officially recorded according to the sport-specific rules and regulations.

+12.3 Protest

-- 12.1.1 Team Managers (TMs) are allowed to seek clarification with the competition officials /NSGOC during intervals or appropriate times as stated in the sport-specifc rules.
-Upon completion of clarification, the match shall proceed based on the decision of the competition officials / NSGOC. - 12.1.2 If the clarification were to result in any disruption / interference of the competition, the matter shall be brought to the attention of the NSGOC for follow up action. - 12.2 Competing Under Protest - 12.2.1 If the TM has strong justification against the decision of the competition officials /NSGOC, the TM shall indicate their intention to compete under protest to the NSGOC or their representatives, who will inform all Competition officials and TMs involved in the affected match.
-This shall be done as soon as possible without disrupting the competition. - 12.2.2 Any competition under protest and /or intent to lodge an official protest shall be officially recorded according to the sport specific rules and regulations. - 12.3 Protest - 12.3.1 Following from Para 12.2, the TM concerned may submit an official protest to the NSGOC via email.
-The protest must fulfil all the following conditions: - a) Be sent through the Principal. - Reach the NSGOC within one (1) working day after the match unless stipulated otherwise in the respective sportspecific rules. - c) Provide reasons and evidence for the protest. - d) Meets the requirements as stated in Para 12.2.2. - 12.3.2 Protests based solely on a decision involving the accuracy of judgement on the part of an umpire / referee / judge shall not be considered by the NSGOC. - 12.3.3 A protest panel chaired by a Convenor will be formed within the NSGOC to deliberate on protests that have met all conditions in 12.3.1.
-Where may be potential conflict of interest, the schools involved will not sit in the panel. - 12.3.4 The decision of the protest panel will be made known in writing to the schools concerned within five (5) working days. - 12.3.5 A protest fee of \$150 will be paid by the school that raised the protest (within 30 days from notification of outcome) if the protest is overruled.
+- 12.3.1 Following from Para.
+12.2, the TM concerned may submit an official protest to the NSGOC via email.
+The protest must fulfil all the following conditions: - a) Be sent through the Principal. - b) Reach the NSGOC within one (1) working day after the match / event unless stipulated otherwise in the respective sport-specific rules. - c) Provide reasons and evidence for the protest. - d) Meets the requirements as stated in Para.
+12.2.2. - 12.3.2 Protests based solely on a decision involving the accuracy of judgement on the part of an umpire / referee / judge shall not be considered by the NSGOC. - 12.3.3 A protest panel chaired by a Convenor will be formed within the NSGOC to deliberate on protests that have met all conditions in 12.3.1.
+Where there may be potential conflict of interest, the schools involved will not sit in the panel. - 12.3.4 The decision of the protest panel will be made known in writing to the schools concerned within five (5) working days. - 12.3.5 A protest fee of \$150 will be paid by the school that raised the protest (within 30 days from notification of outcome) if the protest is overruled.

-13 APPEAL
+13. APPEAL

 - 13.1 Schools may appeal against the outcome of a protest to the Council.
-The appeal must fulfil all the following conditions: - a) Be sent through the Principal. - b) Reaches the respective Honorary Secretary for zonal competitions, or Secretariat of the main council for national competitions within two (2) working days upon receiving the protest sub-committee's decision. - c) Provides reasons and evidence for the appeal. - 13.2 The Board of Appeal (BoA) will be convened to deliberate on the appeal within ten (10) working days.
-Where there may be potential conflict of interest, the schools involved will not sit in the BoAz.
-The decision of the BoA shall be final. - 13.3 An appeal fee of \$300 will be paid by the schools that raised the appeal (within 30 days from notification of outcome) if the appeal is overruled.
+The appeal must fulfil all the following conditions: - a) Be sent through the Principal. - b) Reaches the respective Honorary Secretary for zonal competitions, or Secretariat of the main council for national competitions within two (2) working days upon receiving the protest sub-committee's decision. - c) Provides reasons and evidence for the appeal. - The Board of Appeal (BoA) will be convened to deliberate on the appeal within ten (10) working days.
+Where there may be potential conflict of interest, the schools involved will not sit in the BoA.
+The decision of the BoA shall be final. - An appeal fee of \$300 will be paid by the schools that raised the appeal (within 30 days from notification of outcome) if the appeal is overruled.

-14 BARRED PARTICPANTS
+14. BARRED PARTICIPANTS

-- 14.1 Participants barred by any one of the following bodies are not allowed to participate in the NSG for that sport: - a) the School - b) the Singapore Schools Sport Council (SSSC) - c) the National Federation (NF) of the sport, with endorsement from SSSC.
+- 14.1 Participants barred by any one of the following bodies are not allowed to participate in the NSG for that sport: - a) School - b) Singapore Schools Sports Council (SSSC) - c) National Federation (NF) of the sport, with endorsement from SSSC

-15 TEAM MANAGER (TM)
+15. TEAM MANAGER (TM)

-- 15.1 The Team Manager (TM) will represent the school on all matters pertaining to the duty of care, student management and competition matters relating to the teams from his/ her school (Refer to Annex E) - 15.2 Participants must be accompanied by a TM who shall remain with the team throughout the duration of play.
-The absence of a TM will result in a forfeiture of the matches concerned (Refer to Para.10). - 15.3 The TM shall be a school staff or School Adult Representative (SAR) (Refer to Annex F) appointed by the participating school. - 15.4 TMs are expected to conduct themselves with decorum at all times and strive towards Aspiration 2 (Refer to Annex A). - 15.5 TM must ensure that their coaches adhere to the rules and regulations and the Code of Conduct (Refer to Annex G).
+- The Team Manager (TM) will represent the school on all matters pertaining to the duty of care, student management and competition matters relating to the participants / teams from his / her school (Refer to Annex E). - 15.2 Participants / teams must be accompanied by a TM who shall remain with the team throughout the duration of play.
+The absence of a TM will result in a forfeiture of the matches / events concerned (Refer to Para.
+10). - The TM shall be a school staff8 or School Adult Representative (SAR) (Refer to Annex F) appointed by the participating school. - TMs are expected to conduct themselves with decorum at all times and strive towards Aspiration 2 (Refer to Annex A). - TMs must ensure that their coaches adhere to the rules and regulations and the Code of Conduct (Refer to Annex G).